 Q. What are your plans after graduation?

 A. I came from Gambia, West Africa, where the rate of maternal and infant mortality is high, so I am interested in maternal-child health.
 My plan is to earn both a PhD and a DNP in women's health.
-The reason I am interested in pursuing a PhD is because I want to understanding the reasons maternal and infant mortality rate is high in developing countries.
+The reason I am interested in pursuing a PhD is because I want to understand the reasons maternal and infant mortality rates are high in developing countries.
 I plan to go back to Gambia someday to help make a difference in the health care especially in the area of maternal-child health.